The structure of interval orders with no infinite antichain: Introduction

-It is easy to see that $\leq$ is an order on $AM(P)$.
-Furthermore, if $P$ is an interval order, then $AM(P)_{\leq}$ is a linear order.\\
+It is easy to see that $\leq_{AM}$ is an order on $AM(P)$.
+Furthermore, if $P$ is an interval order, then $\leq _{AM}$ is a linear order.\\

-Recall that a poset is \emph{scattered} if it does not embed the chain of rational numbers $\QQ$.
-A characterization of the scattered linear orders was obtained by Hausdorff \cite{hausdorff} in 1908 (see Theorem \ref{thm:hausdorff-scattered} of this paper), and rediscovered by Erd\"{o}s and Hajnal \cite{eh63} in 1962.
-In \cite{uri-bonnet}, the authors characterized the class of scattered posets without infinite antichains as the least class of posets containing the class of well-founded posets without infinite antichain and is closed under the following three operations: (1) taking the dual, (2) lexicographic sum, and (3) extension (where $P=(V,\preceq)$ is an \emph{extension} of $P=(V,\leq)$ if $x\preceq y$ whenever $x\leq y$).
+Recall that an ordered set is \emph{scattered} if it does not embed the chain of rational numbers \(\QQ\).
+A characterization of scattered linear orders was obtained by Hausdorff \cite{hausdorff} in 1908 (see Theorem \ref{thm:hausdorff-scattered} of this paper), and rediscovered by Erd\H{o}s and Hajnal \cite{eh63} in 1962.